 which is appropriate if the density profile is not too steep, so that stars at $r$ dominate the scatterings (this assumption applies as long as the density of the stars, $n(r)$, is shallower than $n(r)\sim r^{-4}$, which we shall assume henceforth).

 In this work we follow the standard low-order approximation of gravitational dynamics between stars, and limit ourselves to random two-body scatterings.
-In reality dynamics between the stars are subject to other relaxation mechanisms, commonly referred to as resonant relaxation \citep{RauchTremaine1996,Alexander2017}.
-These arise from residual torques between the stars, which lead non-diffusive evolution of the angular momenta, and over time scales which are significantly shorter than $\ttb$ \citep{KocsisTremaine2011,KocsisTremaine2015}.
+In reality the dynamics between stars are subject to other relaxation mechanisms, commonly referred to as resonant relaxation \citep{RauchTremaine1996,Alexander2017}.
+These arise from residual torques between the stars, which lead to nondiffusive evolution of the angular momenta, and over time scales which are significantly shorter than $\ttb$ \citep{KocsisTremaine2011,KocsisTremaine2015}.
 On the other hand, the effect of resonant relaxation is restricted by the timescales over which a star experiences coherent fluctuations in the gravitational potential \citep{HopmanAlexander2006}.
-Detailed analysis \citep{BarOrAlexander2016} shows that random two body scattering are sufficient to suppress coherent effects far from the SMBH, and the same occurs close to the SMBH due to general relativistic effects.
-As a result, resonant relaxation in a Milky-Way like cusp is limited to intermediate distances from the SMBH.
-Since TDEs are mostly a result of stars being scattered into eccentric orbits close to $R_h$, and EMRIs arise from general relativistic effects close to the SMBH, resonant relaxation was found to have little impact on their rates.
-Since our focus is on collisions in regions close to the SMBH, we expect that neglecting resonant relaxation is a legitimate approximation for our analysis as well.
+Detailed analysis \citep{BarOrAlexander2016} shows that random two-body scattering are sufficient to suppress coherent effects far from the SMBH, and the same occurs close to the SMBH due to general relativistic effects.
+As a result, resonant relaxation in a Milky Way-like cusp is limited to intermediate distances from the SMBH.
+Since TDEs are mostly the result of stars being scattered into eccentric orbits close to $R_h$, and EMRIs arise from general relativistic effects close to the SMBH, resonant relaxation was found to have little impact on their rates.
+Our focus is on collisions in regions close to the SMBH, so we expect that neglecting resonant relaxation is a legitimate approximation for our analysis as well.